karthik101/30loops-user-docs/rest_api.rst

   - wsgi
   - django

+  Each flavor can define some more fields, that are only valid for that specific flavor.
+See the section about `App Flavors`_ for more information.

 **install_setup_py** (default=False)
   Specifies if the deploy mechanism should look for a setup.py file in the source code root directory, and run a ``python setup.py install``.